RobertCraigie/prisma-client-py/docs/command-line.md

 Usage: prisma py generate [OPTIONS]

 Options:
   --schema FILE               The location of the Prisma schema file.
-  --watch                    Watch the Prisma schema and rerun after a change --http [aiohttp|requests]  HTTP client library the generated client will use --partials PATH            Partial type generator location --help                     Show this message and exit.
+  --watch                     Watch the Prisma schema and rerun after a change --interface [sync|asyncio]  Method that the client will use to interface
+                              with Prisma
+  --partials PATH             Partial type generator location --help                      Show this message and exit.
 ```

 ### Version